SaylBlessings/GCP-Monitoring-Metrics/README.md

 ## Introduction

-### What it does?
+### About the project.

+# Time Series Data Exporter

-This project created to export time series data points from Google Cloud Monitoring and load it into Bigquery table.
+This project is designed to export time series data points from Google Cloud Monitoring and load them into a BigQuery table.

 ### Why do I need it?